scottishgovernment/resources.mygov.scot/_additional/style-guide.md

 We make use of a responsive 12 column grid which works across multiple devices.
 There are 4 breakpoints, which allow for custom CSS to be generated for different viewports and which can be loosely attributed to: smart phones; small/portrait tablet; desktop and desktop HD.

-This allows us to deliver conten optimsed for a variety of devices.
+This allows us to deliver content optimsed for a variety of devices.
 It means that mobile is loved just as much as desktop.
-It means that we engrain in our thinking "lets start with mobile" and "let's enhance desktop".
-The goal is that our users don't notice they are on the mobile version of our site, they are just on our site.
-Consistency of design elelments and language throughout ensure that the journey is the same.
-They may be in a different vehicle, but they're taking the same route.
+It means that we engrain in our thinking "let's start with mobile" and "let's enhance desktop".
+The goal is that our users don't notice they are on the mobile version of our site &mdash; they are just on our site.
+Consistency of design elements and language throughout ensure that the journey is the same.

 ### HD Desktop (L)